rafaduran/rdc-blga/docs/source/blga.rst

 .. cpp:function:: void writeResults(int iRuns, int nFEs, int functionNumber, bool is_last_run, bool is_last_iteration)

   This **virtual** method writes results using an :ref:`ResultWriter` class.

+.. cpp:function:: vector<Param> get_params(void)

+    This method is used to request local searchers for the parameters they are using, so they can be used by :ref:`WriteResults` classes.
+    Overrides :ref:`LocalSearcher` virtual method.

 .. cpp:function:: void swap(int* a, int* b)